Falling While Pregnant – How to Take Care of Yourself and Your Baby

 1. Shift in the Centre of Gravity

 A shift in your centre of gravity is one of the leading causes for a fall when pregnant.
 This could be a result of a sudden imbalance created in your muscles due to rapid weight gain during the second and third trimesters.
 Pre-natal yoga and other exercises can help prepare your muscles for this shift in gravity.
 Talk to your doctor about what exercises are safe for you and which types of exercise can help you avoid a fall due to this reason.

 Pregnancy causes hormonal imbalances.
-Some of these hormones relax your joints and ligaments which act as a form of support to the cervix during the pregnancy period.
+Some of these hormones relax your joints and ligaments, which act as a form of support to the cervix during the pregnancy period.
 These joints stretch and relax, allowing the body to redistribute the weight around the pelvic region so your baby’s growth isn’t hindered and your joints don’t get damaged.
-This can cause the joints to relax too much and lead to a fall.
+This can cause the joints to relax too much, leading to a fall.

 4. Imbalanced Body Weight

 When pregnant, your body rapidly gains weight, most of which is centred around the belly.
 This creates an imbalance in your body posture and weight distribution, and can lead to a fall.
 The imbalance in body weight strains certain muscles more than others which is why the overworked muscles tend to have a lot more fatigue and can crumble due to lack of support.

 5. Low Blood Pressure And Sugar

 A common condition when pregnant, fluctuations in blood sugar and blood pressure due to a weakened immune system and imbalance in hormones can cause severe dizziness and falls.

 Can Slipping Harm the Baby?

 The movement of the foetus is extremely well protected by numerous different layers that act by constricting movement, while also cushioning your child.
 Slipping isn’t considered dangerous unless the fall has the following signs of danger:

 - The fall results in bleeding in any portion near the abdominal or vaginal region